Galaxy of leaders attend Karunanidhi statue unveiling in Chennai

-Chennai, Dec 16: Months after the death of former Tamil Nadu Chief Minister M Karunanidhi, a statue of the late leader is to be unveiled at Anna Arivalayam, the Dravida Munnetra Kazhagam's (DMK) headquarters in Chennai, on Sunday.
+Chennai, Dec 16: United Progressive Alliance chairperson Sonia Gandhi on Sunday unveiled the statue of late DMK patriarch M Karunanidhi at the DMK headquarters in Chennai in the presence of senior opposition leaders.

-The unveiling of Karunanidhi's statue will serve as an occasion for parties to formalise and present an alternative political alignment, one that will be a counter to Prime Minister Narendra Modi and his BJP government.
+The unveiling of Karunanidhi's statue is an occasion for parties to formalise and present an alternative political alignment, one that will be a counter to Prime Minister Narendra Modi and his BJP government.

 The DMK has invited both Rajinikanth and Kamal Haasan for the event as they have been close to Karunanidhi.
 Leaders of various political parties are expected to attend the function.

-Congress chief Rahul Gandhi and his mother and UPA chairperson Sonia Gandhi are in Chennai after the party's big victory in the Hindi heartland in what is seen as another show of opposition strength.

-His statue will be located besides a refurbished statue of DMK founder and late Chief Minister C. N. Annadurai.
+His statue is located besides a refurbished statue of DMK founder and late Chief Minister C. N. Annadurai.
 Karunanidhi passed away on Aug.
 7 this year at 94.

 This is the second time the opposition DMK is utilising its event as a platform to display opposition unity ahead of the polls.